 To prevent dangerous growth, TCS foods are kept out of the temperature danger zone or moved through it quickly.
 Food temperatures are controlled with freezing, refrigeration, or holding.
 Food is refrigerated or frozen until it is prepared for service.
 If needed, cooked TCS foods can be safely cooled for later use by using the two-step cooling method.
 Ready-to-eat TCS dishes can be hot held above 135° or cold held below 41° Fahrenheit.

 These methods of time and temperature control effectively prevent bacteria growth.
-With good controls, bacterial growth can be limited and TCS foods kept safe.
+With good controls, bacteria growth can be limited and TCS foods kept safe.

 Download Image: TCS Foods Poster